 Reasons to choose Wilson Browne

-With the year end for many organisations looming, it’s usual for them to take stock and review staffing requirements.
+With many companies taking a review of their finances, it’s usual for them to take stock and review staffing requirements.
 Given the unprecedented and turbulent trading period of the past year or so, and the yet unknowns of 2022, it’s likely that reviews will be undertaken more than ever.

 Many businesses are still reporting significant upturns in business and a difficulty in finding staff.
 Sadly, this is not the position for all.
 In some instances, market forces have negatively affected the products or services offered; this can result in those organisations having to make difficult decisions related to staffing including headcount reductions through restructuring and/or redundancies.
 If you find yourself being impacted by a headcount reduction at your organisation, you may be offered a Settlement Agreement.